 Auburn Quarry

 Parking: Paid parking at the trailhead, or on the side of the road.
+Get a CA State Parks Pass for annual access.

-Accommodation: no camping.
+Accommodation: No camping.
 There are port-a-potties at the fork in the trail and at the climbing area.

 Food & Drink: Pack it all in and out.
 You aren’t far from Auburn.
 No facilities or water once you leave the highway.